dlab-berkeley/Git-Fundamentals/lessons/01_Git_Installation.md

 First, if you haven't already, create an authentication token which will be used in order to interact with Github.
 Go to this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and follow the steps to create the authentication token on Github.
+(Sees screen shots)
 <br>
 1. In the upper-right corner of any page on GitHub, click your profile photo, then click ⚙️Settings.
 2. In the left sidebar, click  <>Developer settings.
-3. In the left sidebar, under  Personal access tokens, click Tokens (classic).
+3. In the left sidebar, under  Personal access tokens, click `Tokens (classic)`.
-4. On the right upper corner, Click Generate new token and click Generate new token (classic).
+4. On the right upper corner, Click Generate new token and click `Generate new token (classic)`.
 5. Make sure to click `repo` under 'Select scopes' when creating a personal access token.

 **Be sure to save the token in a safe place on your computer.
 If you lose it,